tmhglnd/mercury/docs/05-ring.md

 ## choose

-Choose random items from an array provided with uniform probability distribution.
-The default array is an array of 0 and 1.
+Choose random items from a list provided with uniform probability distribution.
+The default list is a list of 0 and 1.

 **arguments**
 - {Int+} -> length of ring output